 Episode 48: The Beat Era: Beats, Beatniks and Myth vs. Reality

-For our final episode about The Beats, we touch on the TV debut of The Many Loves of Dobie Gillis and the introduction of character Maynard G. Krebs.
+For our final episode about the Beats, we touch on the TV debut of The Many Loves of Dobie Gillis and the introduction of character Maynard G. Krebs.
 We jump into berets, bongos, sunglasses, sandals and the slang.
-Where did this popular notion – The Beatnik – come from?
-While some of it was rooted in reality, this caricature came from a combination of hangers-on and mainstream culture’s response to not understanding The Beats.
+Where did this popular notion – the Beatnik – come from?
+While some of it was rooted in reality, this caricature came from a combination of hangers-on and mainstream culture’s response to not understanding the Beats.

 E X T R A S :